Table of Contents

 Many thanks, C

-You’re on the right track by our way of thinking anyway.
+Our reader is on the right track by our way of thinking.

-Many people have the answer when discussing the need for gold, well you can’t eat gold so you might as well just have food and guns, whisky and cigarettes to trade.
+“Well you can’t eat gold, so you might as well just have food, guns, whisky and cigarettes to trade.”

-But if there was a collapse of the current government enforced monetary system and if you had more than a few thousand paper dollars you wanted to protect, you’d need a lot of space to turn these savings into the likes of food, alcohol and cigarettes.
-Plus you’ll also run into the problem of stopping them from perishing over time.
+But let’s say there was a collapse of the current government enforced monetary system.
+If you had more than a few thousand paper dollars you wanted to protect, you’d need a lot of space to turn these savings into the likes of food, alcohol and cigarettes.
+Plus you’ll also run into the problem of them perishing over time.
 So hence why gold and silver have been money for millennia.

 (1) It must be durable, which is why we don’t use wheat or corn or rice.

 (2) It must be divisible, which is why we don’t use art work.